Linus and Lucy: The Music of Vince Guaraldi

 Linus and Lucy: The Music of Vince Guaraldi is the tenth album by pianist George Winston, released in 1996.
-It features covers of songs composed by jazz pianist Vince Guaraldi, including some written for the Peanuts animations.
+It features covers of songs composed by jazz pianist Vince Guaraldi, including several written for the Peanuts animated television specials.
 It was reissued on Dancing Cat Records in 2008.
 The album was certified Gold by the RIAA on November 19, 1996.

 Winston released a second volume of Guaraldi compositions in 2010, entitled Love Will Come: The Music of Vince Guaraldi, Volume 2.
+A third volume, entitled Count the Ways: The Music of Vince Guaraldi, Volume 3, remains unreleased.